rdawg-pidinst/use-cases/CNR.md

 # Appendix A: Mockup metadata

 This section contains mockup metadata that may address some of the requirements defined in the PIDINST use cases as well as in the case statement.
-The metadata is provided as JSON-LD[^3] data structures in order to be either easily intelligible to programmers and arbitrarily extensible via the many existing ontologies and schemata.
+The metadata is provided as JSON-LD [3] data structures in order to be either easily intelligible to programmers and arbitrarily extensible via the many existing ontologies and schemata.

 NOTE: For many of the metadata fields, it could be argued that their place is in sensor metadata, not in PID metadata.
 Exploiting PID metadata to complement sensor metadata can make sense but such practice can make the definition of a common baseline for PID metadata more difficult to accomplish.